cisagov/ScubaGear/baselines/sharepointonedrive.md

 ### Policies
 #### MS.SHAREPOINT-ONEDRIVE.1.1v1
-External sharing for Sharepoint SHALL be limited to Existing Guests or Only People in your Organization.
+External sharing for SharePoint SHALL be limited to Existing Guests or Only People in your Organization.
 - _Rationale:_ Sharing information outside the organization increases the risk of unauthorized disclosure.
 By limiting external sharing, administrators decrease the risk of unauthorized disclosure.
 - _Last modified:_ June 2023